Topping Autoflowers Guide

 If you top it too soon, you could stunt or slow down its growth.
 Top it too late, and you may ruin your chance for a good yield.

-Autoflowers in particular are trickier to top compared to the photoperiod cannabis plant.
+Auto strains in particular are trickier to top compared to the photoperiod cannabis plant.
 This is because autoflowers have been created with a shorter life cycle in mind.
-Topping causes a certain amount of stress in the plants, and autoflowers have less time to fully recover.
+Topping causes a certain amount of stress in the plants, and autoflowers have less time to recover fully.

 The best way to find out if an autoflower is ready for topping is to check how many nodes it has.
 If the autoflower plant has at least three or four nodes, then it will be ready for the topping process.